 Frogtown Creek is an upper tributary of the Chestatee River and is stocked during the spring below the campground at the Desoto Falls Recreation Area.
 These trout do not last long at all as campers make short work of the trout once released into the creek.
 Wild rainbow trout can be found above the campground as you wade up towards Desoto Falls.

 Boggs Creek runs parallel to Frogtown Creek along Hwy 19.
 The Boggs Creek Campground offers easy access for visitors to the creek.
 Boggs Creek is stocked considerably more trout throughout the year than its neighbor, Frogtown.
 Trout can be found in nearly every pool.
 Be aware of the slick rock outcroppings on the creek.
 Making the hike upstream, you will begin seeing fewer stocked trout but many more wild rainbow trout in the skinnier water.
 The Rhododendron and laurel lined creek offers excellent cover for these trout.

-Look for the best cabins and lodging for trout fishing in Blairsville or if you are looking for other trout fishing destinations in Georgia, Check out our Blue Ridge Fly Fishing Guide, Ellijay Fly Fishing Guide, Helen Fly Fishing Guide, and Dahlonega Fly Fishing Guide to learn where you can find more trout this year.
+Look for the best cabins and lodging for trout fishing in Blairsville or if you are looking for other trout fishing destinations in Georgia, check out our Blue Ridge Fly Fishing Guide, Ellijay Fly Fishing Guide, Helen Fly Fishing Guide, and Dahlonega Fly Fishing Guide to learn where you can find more trout this year.
 If you know where you would like to fish but are just getting into fly fishing or need some help getting over that initial learning curve, take a look at our North Georgia Fly Fishing Trips.
 We can get you over the hump and ready to explore all North Georgia’s beautiful trout streams.
 Come experience the best Fly Fishing North Georgia has to offer.